bonnette/SpiritDetect/README.md

 The app can then be used to take a photo of the ghost along with the "Narrator"s children or anyone else in the view finder.
 <br><br>
 # When the app is first opened
-When the app is opened you are presented with the **Initial** "splash screen.
+When the app is opened you are presented with the **Initial** "splash screen".
 # Scanning for ghosts<br>

 <div>